Mort Sahl: Declining career in 1960s

-Following Kennedy's assassination in 1963, Sahl's interest in who was responsible was so great that he became a deputized member of District Attorney of New Orleans Jim Garrison's team to investigate the assassination In 1968 he used his influence to get Garrison a spot on The Tonight Show Starring Johnny Carson and also arranged for Garrison to be interviewed by Playboy.
+Following Kennedy's assassination in 1963, Sahl's interest in who was responsible was so great that he became a deputized member of District Attorney of New Orleans Jim Garrison's team to investigate the assassination.
+In 1968 he used his influence to get Garrison a spot on The Tonight Show Starring Johnny Carson and also arranged for him to be interviewed by Playboy.
+Garrison, in his 1988 book On the Trail of the Assassins, thanked him for his "constant and crucial advice and support".
 Warren Commission critic, Mark Lane, was invited on Sahl's talk show multiple times.

 As a result of this interest, Sahl's comedy would often reflect his politics and included readings and commentary about the Warren Commission Report, of which he consistently disputed the accuracy.
 He alienated much of his audience, was effectively blacklisted, and more of his planned shows were cancelled.
 His income dropped from $1 million to $13,000 by 1964.
 According to Nachman, the extensive focus on the Kennedy assassination details was Sahl's undoing and wrecked his career.
 Sahl later admitted that "there's never been anything that had a stronger impact on my life than this issue," but added that he nonetheless "thought it was a wonderful quest."